-Faculty should submit a request for advance approval, for Apart from work at another college or university, or for which advance approval is always required, it is recognized that instruction or course creation for other outside enterprises.
-If the individual making the request has a department chair, the request should be submitted through the chair; it then goes to the dean; and the request and evaluation of the request by the chair and dean then go to the Vice Provost for decision.
+Faculty should request, through their dean, advance approval from the Vice Provost for Academic and Faculty Affairs, for Apart from work at another college or university, or for which advance approval is always required, it is recognized that-instruction or course creation for other outside enterprises.
 Faculty may seek advice in these situations from the Vice Provost for Academic and Faculty Affairs and the President of the Faculty.
-Department Chairs and Deans can make recommendations, but the decision for approval lies with the Vice Provost for Academic and Faculty Affairs.
 Faculty may appeal the Vice Provost's decision to the Provost.

-3-I (4) (b) Criteria
+3-I (4) (b) Criteria,